ahassanzadeh/Multi-Armed-Bandits/README.md

 # Multi-Armed-Bandits
-I recentely reviewed the "Reinforcement Learning  An Introduction" by Richard Sutton and Andrew Barto.
-In chapter 2, Multi-Armed Bandit, he mentioned couple of major theories that balance the exploration-exploitation dilemma.
-I plotted calculate and plotted the in this repository.
+The second chapter of the book"Reinforcement Learning  An Introduction" by Richard Sutton and Andrew Bart, multiple exploration-explitation dilemma.
+Three major theories which balance the exploration-exploitation dilemma in the reinforcement Learning and mentioned in the book are calculated and plotted in this repository.